perseids-project/citefusioncoll/QuerySyntax.md

 Optionally, may specify a set of one or more query triplets comprised of a property name, a value, and an operator.

 - one or more `prop` parameters.
 These give names of properties to query on.
 If you supply more than one `prop` parameter, the criteria will be `AND`ed together.
-- for each `prop` parameter, you must include one parameter giving the value to query for.
+- for each `prop` parameter, you **must** include one parameter giving the value to query for.
 The name of this parameter must match the value of one of the  `prop` parameters.
 E.g., if you have `prop=Description` then you must include a parameter named `Description` giving the value to query for.
 - The default operator is "=".
 If you want to specify a different operator, append it to the property value separated by a colon.
 E.g., to ask for objects with a Description property beginning with the string `alph`, you could use `prop=Description&Description=alph:+STARTS+WITH+`

 ### Some `list` query examples ###

+Worked examples using the OpenPaleography (OP) data set:

 Find all OP observations described as 'alpha':